How to Prepare Your Roses for Winter

 Snow Will Protect Your Roses From Freezing

-Most of the roses you buy are engrafted on wild roots, and it's that graft, which is sitting just below the surface of the ground, that is most vulnerable in winter.
-A good method is to cover it with a rather thick layer of soil, leaves, or compost.
+Most of the roses you buy are engrafted on wild roots, and the graft, which is sitting just above or below the surface of the ground, is most vulnerable spot in winter.
+A good method is to cover the base of the rose with a rather thick layer of soil, dead leaves, compost, or other mulching material.

 Best time to start preparing your garden for winter is in the late Fall season when the leaves have fallen, and deep frost is not yet there.
 A few degrees minus zero wouldn't harm your plants, but longer periods of deep frost certainly will damage them.

 Trimming Roses Before Winter